gkigiermo/AIDL21-SAGAN/README.md

 * **SNGAN outperformed** DCGAN, ACGAN and WGAN
     * Even though **after huge amount of experimentation** metrics were still far from initial goal

-* On the GAN training parametrization:
+* On the **GAN training parametrization**:
-    * Batch size is among the most relevant parameters to reduce training times and improve image quality.
+    * **Batch size** is among the most relevant parameters to reduce training times and improve image quality.
 The reasonale behind this effect could come from the _Discriminator_ having less examples to generalize its classification of real and fake images.
-    * The number of training epochs also affects the quality of the generated images.
+    * The number of **training epochs** also affects the quality of the generated images.
 Longer traning usually ends up producing better images even though the two losses did not converge.
-    * Another parameter tweak that comes handy when training these architectures is the size of the latent vector size.
+    * Another parameter tweak that comes handy when training these architectures is the **size of the latent vector**.
 With higher sizes the quality of images did not improve, but it did reduce the training time.
-    * Label smoothing has another critical change that was done in our GANs.
+    * **Label smoothing** has another critical change that was done in our GANs.
 It did produce better images and also it did stabilize the training.
 Mathematically, the class probabilities of the discriminator are, in general, lower when using this technique and thus, it balances the performance of the _Discriminator_ and the _Generator_.
-    * Spectral normalization, which deals with exploding gradients, did also increase the quality of the generated images.
+    * **Spectral normalization**, which deals with exploding gradients, did also increase the quality of the generated images.
 It gave out a new architecture purely based on a DCGAN.
-    * Different learning rates, more specifically with higher values for the _Discriminator_, did stabilize training and also increased the quality of the images.
+    * **Different learning rates**, more specifically with higher values for the _Discriminator_, did stabilize training and also increased the quality of the images.
 The explanation behind this behavior is that setting bigger steps for optimizing the loss function of the _Discriminator_  makes this agent more imprecise at the classification task whereas the smaller steps for the _Generator_ gives it a more precise approach to image generation.

 * **Different metrics** are sensible to **different aspects** of image quality
     * Best practice to **use a set** of them to assess the generated images